French Graduate Programs and Applications: Frequently Asked Questions

 Intending applicants are welcome to visit the department and meet faculty with prior arrangement.

-Each March, we are pleased to welcome our top ranking prospective Ph.D. students to Mac Day, our annual open house event, which features a series of orientation sessions, seminars, meetings, and socializing with the faculty and graduate students of the Department.
+Each February and March, we are pleased to welcome our top ranking prospective Ph.D. students to Mac Day, our annual open house event, which features a series of orientation sessions, seminars, meetings, and social events involving the faculty and graduate students of the Department.
+In 2016, students will be invited to one of two visits: February 23-25 or February 29-March 1.